Sarajevo: Present

 Various modern buildings now occupy Sarajevo's skyline, most significantly the Bosmal City Center, ARIA Centar, Sarajevo City Center (all three by architect Sead Gološ) and the Avaz Twist Tower, which at the time of its building was the tallest skyscraper in former Yugoslavia.

 In 2014, the city saw anti-government protests and riots and record rainfall that caused historic flooding.
 Recent years have seen population growth as well as increases in tourism.

 The Sarajevo cable car, also known as the Trebević cable car, Sarajevo's key landmark during the 1984 Winter Olympics, was rebuilt in 2017 and reopened on 6 April 2018.
 The cable car runs from Sarajevo at Bistrik station to the slopes of Trebević at Vidikovac station.

+On February 12, 2026 a tram derailment occurred near the National Museum of Bosnia and Herzegovina killing a 23-year old student and injuring multiple other individuals.
+The incident sparked multiple large anti-government protest with the protesters demanding accountability and answers for the disaster.